fhiso/legacy-format/dates.md

 {§uncertainty}.

-{.example}  King Alfred's birth occurred at some particular *instant* in the middle of the 9th century.
+{.example}  King Alfred's birth occurred at some particular *instant* in the middle of the ninth century.
 Even though the year is not known with any great certainty, it is still an *instant*.

 A **time interval** is defined as the section of time spanning